 We should note that a low neutrophil blood count may also be congenital.
 Kostman's syndrome is a condition where the body produces less neutrophils and Myelokathexis, a condition in which not enough neutrophils can enter the bloodstream.

 Other more serious conditions that can lead to decreased levels of neutrophils in the blood include:

 - Damage to the bone marrow.

-- Hepatitis A, B and C.
+- Hepatitis A, hepatitis B and hepatitis C.

 - Patients undergoing treatment for cancer, such as chemotherapy and radiotherapy.

 Neutrophils are created in the bone marrow, which is why many diseases that affect the bone marrow involve a decrease in Neutrophil levels, as the production is disrupted in such case.

 Since it's clear that there are various causes of low neutrophil levels, it's important that, if a blood test indicates a low white blood cell count, you consult a hematologist who will perform an exam to determine the reason for this decline.